fabiooshiro/restQL-http/README.md

 ```clojure
 curl -H "Content-Type: text/plain" localhost:9000/run-query -d "from planets as allPlanets"
 ```

-# Help and community
-Get involved :) We're looking for contributor.

 If you need help you can reach the community on Telegram:
 - https://t.me/restQL